abitgone/jQuery-Plugins/GAHelper/README.md

 # Google Analytics Helper

+**Notice: The Google Analytics Helper plugin has been tested and works with the beta 1 release of jQuery 2.0.**

 The Google Analytics helper offers an easy way to track events and pageviews using data attributes.

 The helper uses the following attributes to track events: